lineklemensen/PRJ3/docs/report/05 - Technical analysis/01 - Technical analysis.md

 One of the big issues with PID control is it that it is really time consuming in the regard it needs to be properly tuning and needs a lot of computing

 Secondly Linear interpolation.
-It is a feedforward method where the motor speed reference is ramping up or down linearly over time between two setpoints given, usually from start to a giving target
+It is a feedforward method where the motor speed reference is ramping up or down linearly over time between two set points given, usually from start to a giving target

 #### Pros
 It is very simple to implement, so wont be as time consuming as PID control.